Kostya2021/test_2025/README.md

 ## Deployment
 A ```*.jar```-file with all dependencies is build and deployed to an Azure App Service (Java 21 SE runtime) via a GitHub Action on commit.

-The following environment variables can be defined:
+The following environment variables must be set:
-- DB_URL
+- SPRING_DATASOURCE_URL
-- DB_USER
+- SPRING_DATASOURCE_USERNAME
-- SPRING_DATASOURCE_PASSWORD (formerly DB_PASSWORD)
+- SPRING_DATASOURCE_PASSWORD
+- SPRING_DATASOURCE_DRIVER-CLASS-NAME
+- SPRING_JPA_HIBERNATE_DIALECT
 - GAME_SPEED_IN_MILLISECONDS
 - LOG_LEVEL